-If you’re up for a challenge, this meaty joint made from chicken, pheasant and duck is a great project for a confident cook.
+If you’re up for a Sunday roast challenge, this delicious, meaty joint made from chicken, pheasant and duck is a great project for a confident cook.

-"Ever since I first tried a three-bird roast, I’ve wanted to create my own recipe.
-Yes, there’s a lot of prep, but if you prefer, your butcher can prepare all the birds for you, leaving you to start from step eight" Barney Desmazery, Food editor
+Our very own Barney Desmazery says, 'Ever since I first tried a three-bird roast, I’ve wanted to create my own recipe.
+Yes, there’s a lot of prep, but if you prefer, your butcher can prepare all the birds for you, leaving you to start from step eight.'

 Use a sharp boning knife to cut through the skin on the backbone, along the length of the chicken.